HiddenThunder/Star/README.md

 ## How it was made

 As already said, Point is built with IPFS and Electron.
-Electron has two tipes of processes - processes for UI, which is chrome's browser window and main process which runs in nodejs.
+Electron has two types of processes - processes for UI, which is chrome's browser window and main process which runs in nodejs.

 IPFS is running completely in nodejs (main process).